Diversity, Equity and Inclusion at Bloomsbury

 One out of the six Directors on Bloomsbury’s Plc Board is from a minority ethnic group, in line with the recommendations of the Parker Review.

-DE&I Governance and staff networks
+DE&I governance and staff networks - education, engagement and inclusion

 The Board receives regular updates on strategic DE&I initiatives across the Group with a view to ensuring that the strategies in place and in development are supportive of a culture that upholds Bloomsbury’s principles of equity and inclusion for all.